- Clinical Psychologist

 Across rural areas there are fewer opportunities for the clinical psychologists.
 Most of the employment opportunities of the clinical psychologists are in urban areas, they will find jobs in several big corporations that are in metropolitan cities.
 But it is also a growing field nowadays in semi-urban areas.

-They work on weekends as well as in the evening hours.
-A lot of clinical psychologists also do part-time work.
-Most clinical psychologists operate approximately forty-five hours a week while clinical psychologists who are self-employed work more than this per week.
+In career as clinical psychologist, individuals require working on weekends as well as in the evening hours.
+Numerous psychology works are based on part-time jobs.
+Most clinical psychologists operate approximately forty-five hours a week.
 So the time pressure for clinical psychologists is more when working independently.

-Clinical psychologists work about eight to nine hours per day and up to twelve hours when required.
+Individuals who opt for a career as a clinical psychologist require working about eight to nine hours a day and up to twelve hours when required.
 While several clinical psychologists work independently, some individuals work for reputed companies or medical institutions as part of a team.

 Weekly Hours of Work